ProfMoo/home/qBittorrent/README.md

 * Auto-downloads when torrent files are placed in the directory
 * Has reasonable defaults set for a seedbox (ex: allowing for unlimited files to be seeding at one time)
 * Runs the `gazelle-origin` script automatically after download, which provides `beets` additional and helpful info during the tagging process.
 To read more, refer to the `gazelle-origin` README [here](https://github.com/x1ppy/gazelle-origin)

+## TODO

+1. Add username/password that isn't the default

+## Shortcomings

+1. qBittorrent has no way to configure the monitored folders (i.e. where you put your torrent files) from the config file.
+This has to be configured manually from the UI